 Some breeds, like the rottweiler, have a temperament that makes them best suited to a fenced yard.
 Without one, you may find it difficult to exercise this type of breed enough to maintain their calm and happiness.
 Additionally, their territorial nature can be another issue that makes walking these dogs a challenge.
 If you can’t provide a fenced yard, it’s important to research which breeds do best on leash, and make sure you can put in the time and energy to keep them active, safe and secure.5

-2. Assessing Your Financial Commitment
+2. Assess Your Financial Commitment

 When getting a dog, it's essential to look beyond the initial purchase price or adoption fee and consider the daily, monthly and annual expenses.
 By keeping the following in mind, you can choose a dog breed that fits your overall budget.